CppCon/CppConCodeOfConduct/Attendee Procedure for incident handling.md

 the Code of Conduct and take quick action toward a resolution.

 A listing of [CppCon staff is located here](https://cppcon.org/staff/).
-If at all possible, all reports should be made directly to the code of conduct team at conduct@cppcon.org.
+If at all possible, all reports should be made directly to the [Ombudsperson and CoC team chair](https://cppcon.org/ombudsperson/) at [conduct@cppcon.org](mailto:conduct@cppcon.org).